marinaionel/SWA1/Assignment 3/3.1/README.md

 This app uses [TailwindCSS](https://tailwindcss.com/), [moment.js](https://momentjs.com/), [axios](https://axios-http.com/), [craco](https://www.npmjs.com/package/@craco/craco).

 ## Notes
 * The cities dropdown updates based on the cities in the historical data.
+This means that when reporting historical weather data with a new city, the city immediatly becomes available in the dropdown.

 ## Screenshots
 Below you can see some screenshots representing the app features.